jessicajoly88/Pop-Portland/README.md

 ## Description

 Pop Portland! is a fictional music festival that celebrates both local and international emerging musical acts.
 The festival app aims to make is to be a one-stop shop of information for festival goers.
 Users can peruse each act's information page which includes a Soundcloud music sample.
-They can also see all of a band's events and get all of the venue information for said events.
+They can also see all of a band's events and get all of the venue information(including Google Maps location) for said events.
 When signed-in, users can also tag events as favorites and add them to their profile page.

 _Planned future updates_